PratikSahaRoy/Water_Bottle_Test_Case/README.md

 1.Check the height of the water bottle.
 2.Check the body shape of the water bottle.
 3.Check the body color of the water bottle.
-4.Check the weight of the water bottle.
+4.Check the weight of the empty water bottle.
 5.Check the body material matches the expected material.
 6.Check if the bottle capacity matches the expected/specified capacity.
 7.Check if the color of the bottle matches the expectation.